Partnership – cornerstone to achieving goals

 Tropical Forest Alliance (TFA)

-The Tropical Forest Alliance (TFA) is a global public-private partnership in which partners take voluntary actions, individually and in combination, to reduce the tropical deforestation associated with the sourcing of commodities such as palm oil, soy, beef, and paper and pulp.
-GAR is an active member of the TFA working group.
+GAR is an active member of the Tropical Forest Alliance (TFA), a global public-private partnership.
+Members take voluntary actions, individually and in combination, to reduce the tropical deforestation associated with the sourcing of commodities such as palm oil, soy, beef, and paper and pulp.